realworldocaml/book/en/runtime-memory-layout.md

 ### Polymorphic variants

-Polymorphic variants are more flexible than normal variants when writing code, but can be less efficient at runtime.
+Polymorphic variants are more flexible than normal variants when writing code, but are slightly less efficient at runtime.
 This is because there isn't as much static compile-time information available to optimise their memory layout.

-This isn't always the case, however.
-A polymorphic variant without any parameters is stored as an unboxed integer and so only takes up one word of memory.
-Unlike normal variants, the integer value is determined by apply a hash function to the *name* of the variant.
+A polymorphic variant without any parameters is stored as an unboxed integer and so only takes up one word of memory, just like a normal variant.
+This integer value is determined by applying a hash function to the *name* of the variant.
 The hash function isn't exposed directly by the compiler, but the `type_conv` library from Core provides an alternative implementation.

 ```ocaml
 # #require "type_conv" ;;